 Primarily, she’s transparent with her audience.

-And that’s far more effective than just adding someone’s name will ever be.
+That’s far more effective than just adding someone’s name will ever be.

-Also, consider another email I received from her.
+Here’s another email I received from her.

 In this email, Rachel creates transparency with her audience by talking about how amazing one of her clients is and even mentioning that the client gives her more credit than she deserves.